scipy-conference/scipy_proceedings/papers/matt_mccormick/main.md

 #### GPU Acceleration with cuCIM

 To further enhance performance, we utilize the dispatch Python package's capabilities in conjunction with a [cuCIM](https://github.com/rapidsai/cucim) accelerator package.
-This enables GPU acceleration, to enable improvements the execution speed, especially in applications where bulk data resides on the GPU
+This enables GPU acceleration, to enable improvements the execution speed, especially in applications where bulk data resides on the GPU, which is often the case for AI-enabled workflows.

 :::{figure} ./figures/benchmark_results.svg
 :label: fig:benchmark

 Downsample example performance comparison between ITK-Wasm WASI, an equivalent ITK Python native binary implementation, and the ITK-Wasm CuCIM implementation.
 Executed on an Ryzen 9, 7940HS CPU, NVIDIA RTX 4070 Laptop GPU, Ubuntu 24.04 Linux system.
 Mean and standard deviation for ten iterations.
-While the currently single-threaded WASI implementation is significantly slower than the native binary implementation, multi-threaded improvements with the native binaries hold promise for when this is enabled on the WASI binary (future work).
+While in this particular example the currently single-threaded WASI implementation is significantly slower than the native binary implementation, multi-threaded improvements with the native binaries hold promise for when this is enabled on the WASI binary (future work).
 NVIDIA CUDA-based ITK-Wasm CuCIM, applied without any other code changes when the `itkwasm-downsample-cucim` package is installed, demonstrates easy access to GPU acceleration when NVIDIA GPUs and CUDA software is available.
 :::

 #### API Documentation and Pythonic Interfaces